ferGuerino/backend-crud-user-desafio-fullstack-fernando/README.md

 **yarn install** >>> to install all the dependencies for the application as specified in the package.json file

-configure the environment variables following the example in the .env.exemple file
+configure the environment variables following the example in the **.env.exemple** file

-**yarn typeorm migration:generate ./src/migrations/createTablesDB -d src/data-source.ts** >>> to generate migrations

 **yarn typeorm migration:run -d src/data-source** >>> to run migrations